When to use

 Creating a Policy

-Navigate to Policies > Create Policy.
+Navigate to Policies > Create Policy.1.
+Details

 - Policy Name